Ultraviolet Sensitivity of Peccei-Quinn Inflation: Impact of higher-dimensional operators

 \subsection{Constraints from number of $e$-folds}

 Higher-dimensional operators change the tilt of the inflaton potential, which in turn affects the number of inflationary $e$-folds $N$.
 We compute $N$ by numerically solving the set of equations (\ref{eq:chi-EoM}), (\ref{eq:theta-EoM}), and (\ref{eq:Friedmann}), from the time when the pivot scale~$k_*$ exits the horizon until the end of inflation at $-\dot{H}/H^2 = 1$.
-The scalar power spectrum amplitude and spectral index are fixed to the central values $A_s=2.1\times 10^{-9} $ and $n_s = 0.965$; we impose this condition by evaluating the observables using the slow-roll expressions (\ref{spectralindex2}) with $V$ given by (\ref{fullpotential}), and choosing the values of $\lambda$ and $\varphi_*$ accordingly.
-We also use the slow-roll approximations to fix the field velocities at the horizon exit of the pivot scale, namely, (\ref{eq:slow-roll}) for the radial field and
+The scalar power spectrum amplitude and spectral index are fixed to the central values $A_s=2.1\times 10^{-9} $ and $n_s = 0.965$; we impose this condition by evaluating the observables using the slow-roll expressions (\ref{spectralindex2}) with $V$ given by (\ref{fullpotential}), and choosing the values of $\lambda$ and $\varphi_*$ accordingly.\footnote{We will show that higher-dimensional operators significantly affect $N$ for fixed values of $A_s$ and $n_s$.
+This is equivalent to saying that for a fixed~$N$, the values of $A_s$ and $n_s$ are highly sensitive to the operators.}

-for the axion.
-For $n = 0$ the right-hand side vanishes and thus the axion is fixed to a constant value during inflation.